-What is the Blue Collar Jobs Training Program?
+What is the State of Delaware Employee Blue Collar Jobs Training Program?

-The Blue Collar Training Program provides funding to help Delaware employers (not just the State of Delaware) offer customized training programs to upgrade and retrain their employees and provide financial assistance to full-time employees.
-The overall administration of this fund is handled by the DOS/Division of Small Business, Development, and Tourism (DSBDT).
+The Blue Collar Training Program provides a portion of it’s funding to help Delaware offer customized training programs to upgrade and retrain their state employees.
+The overall administration of this fund is handled by Secretary of State, DSB/Division of Small Business.

-The State of Delaware is awarded funds for workforce development to foster career development and promotional potential in State employees in lower pay grades (typically pay grades 1-10).
+The State of Delaware is awarded funds for workforce development to foster career development and promotional potential for State employees typically in lower pay grades (pay grades 1-10).

 Blue Collar Training for State Employees (including Casual Seasonal Employees)

 How is training for State employees identified?

 Each spring, the Department of Human Resource, Statewide Training and Organizational Development surveys agency training administrators and HR managers to identify and prioritize training which would help employees typically in lower pay grades gain skills and advance in their careers.
 As training needs are identified each year, suggested training is presented to the Blue Collar Funds Review Committee for prioritization, selection and approval.